lexedata/lexedata/docs/paper.md

 Precursor scripts have also been used for Timor-Alor-Pantar and Austronesian languages [@lexirumah-paper].
-The export to phylogenetic alignments, derived from BEASTling [@maurits2017beastling;@beastling14], has been used in different language phylogenetics projects that are currently already under review [@kaiping2019subgrouping;@kaiping2021burst;@gunnink2022bantu].
+The export to phylogenetic alignments, derived from BEASTling [@maurits2017beastling;@beastling14], has been used in different language phylogenetics projects that are already under review [@kaiping2019subgrouping;@kaiping2021burst;@gunnink2022bantu].

 # Acknowledgement